matrix-construct/construct/README.md

 	* When using a `switch` over an `enum` type, put what would be the `default` case after/outside of the `switch` unless the situation specifically calls for one.
 We use -Wswitch so changes to the enum will provide a good warning to update any `switch`.

+	* Prototypes should name their argument variables to make them easier to understand, except if such a name is redundant because the type carries enough information to make it obvious.
+In other words, if you have a prototype like `foo(const std::string &message)` you should name `message` because std::string is common and *what* the string is for is otherwise opaque.
+	OTOH, if you have `foo(const options &, const std::string &message)` one should skip the name for `options &` as it just adds redundant text to the prototype.